projectPiki/pikmin2/docs/modding_cheat_sheet.md

 The Radar class stores this information in structs called `Point`.
 Each `Point` represents a position on the map and holds details about the object found there, its type (from the `cRadarType` enum), and potentially a cave ID.
 To manage the radar, use the `Mgr` class by writing `Radar::mgr`.
 This class lets you add new objects to the radar, calculate the nearest treasure from a position, clear the radar, and remove objects from the radar.

 ### Waterbox
-The Game::WaterBox class manages water volumes in the game world.
-It defines different functions to check for water collision, get water height, and perform water-related actions.
-There are subclasses that provide specific functionalities:
+The `Game::WaterBox` class is responsible for managing water volumes within the game environment.
+It offers a variety of functions to handle water collisions, retrieve water heights, and execute water-related operations.
+The class is further extended by subclasses to cater to specific needs.

+#### AABBWaterBox

+This subclass is designed to represent a rectangular water volume.
+It provides functionalities for:

+- **2D and 3D Water Collision Checks**: Determines if a given sphere collides with the water volume.
+- **Water Level Management**: Retrieves the water surface level, considering any lowering effects.
-AABBWaterBox: This subclass represents a rectangular water volume.
-It allows you to check for 2D and 3D water collision, get the water level considering a lowering effect, and control the lowering or raising of the water volume.
+- **Water Volume Control**: Allows for the lowering or raising of the water volume over time.
-Here's a breakdown of some key functions you might use:

-inWater(Sys::Sphere&): Checks if a sphere collides with the water. getSeaLevel(): Gets the current water surface level. update(): Updates the water state (e.g., lowering water in AABBWaterBox). startDown(f32): Starts lowering the water volume by a specified amount (AABBWaterBox only). startUp(f32): Starts raising the water volume by a specified amount (AABBWaterBox only).
+##### Key Functions

+- `inWater(Sys::Sphere&)`: Checks whether a sphere collides with the water.
+- `getSeaLevel()`: Returns the current level of the water surface.
+- `update()`: Performs updates on the water state, such as lowering the water in `AABBWaterBox`.
+- `startDown(f32)`: Initiates the process of lowering the water volume by a specified amount (exclusive to `AABBWaterBox`).
+- `startUp(f32)`: Begins raising the water volume by a specified amount (exclusive to `AABBWaterBox`).